Johann Reinhard III, Count of Hanau-Lichtenberg

-Johann Reinhard III of Hanau-Lichtenberg (31 July 1665 in Bischofsheim am hohen Steg (now called Rheinbischofsheim) – 28 March 1736 in Schloss Philippsruhe, Hanau) was the last of the counts of Hanau-Lichtenberg.
-He reigned from 1680 to 1736.
+Johann Reinhard III of Hanau-Lichtenberg (31 July 1665 in Bischofsheim am hohen Steg (now called Rheinbischofsheim) – 28 March 1736 in Schloss Philippsruhe, Hanau) was the last of the House of Hanau.
+He reigned over the County of Hanau-Lichtenberg from 1680 to 1736.
 From 1712 to 1736, he also reigned the County of Hanau-Münzenberg.

-Childhood and Youth
+Childhood and youth

 Johann Reinhard III was the son of Johann Reinhard II of Hanau-Lichtenberg and Anna Magdalena, Countess Palatine of Zweibrücken-Birkenfeld.
 He was baptized on 1 August 1665.

 He was educated together with his older brother Philipp Reinhard, initially in Strasbourg.
 In 1678, they moved to Babenhausen, where their mother lived at the time.
 In 1678, they started a Grand Tour to the Alsace, Switzerland and Geneva.
 In 1690, the travelled for a year in Savoy and Turin, in 1681 to Paris, in 1683 to the Netherlands, England and some French provinces.
 In early 1684, they were in Milan, from there they went to see the carnival in Venice, followed by a trip to Rome (with audiences with Pope Innocent XII and queen Christina of Sweden), then to Naples, Florence, Modena, Parma, and Mantua.
 In 1686, they visited the imperial court in Vienna and on the way back, they traveled to Bohemia and visited the Electoral Saxon court in Dresden.

 Reigning Hanau

 Regency

 Johann Reinhard III came to the throne of the county of Hanau-Lichtenberg on 24 May 1680 (Julian, i.e. 3 June 1680 Gregorian) at the age of 15, after his family had deposed his uncle Friedrich Casimir, because his financial escapades had ruined the county.
 As Johann Reinhard III was a minor, the county was ruled by his guardians: his mother and his uncle Christian II of Zweibrücken-Birkenfeld.

 At the same time, Johann Reinhard III's older brother Philipp Reinhard came to the throne of Hanau-Münzenberg.
 When this division was implemented, the district of Babenhausen was awarded to Hanau-Münzenberg; this decision was confirmed in a treaty in 1691.
 In 1685, Johann Reinhard III was legally adopted by his deposed uncle Friedrich Casimir.
 In 1688, he came of age and took over the government.
 In 1691, duke Christian II filed his final report on the guardianship.